1

 How much do phased array jobs pay per year?

-As of Jul 13, 2026, the average yearly pay for phased array in Ohio is $85,010.00, according to ZipRecruiter salary data.
+As of Aug 23, 2026, the average yearly pay for phased array in Ohio is $85,010.00, according to ZipRecruiter salary data.
 Most workers in this role earn between $42,049.00 and $109,237.00 per year, depending on experience, location, and employer.

-What does a phased array do?
+What is a phased array?

 To thrive in a Phased Array Engineering role, a strong foundation in RF engineering, signal processing, and electromagnetic theory is essential, usually supported by a relevant degree such as electrical engineering.
 Familiarity with simulation tools like HFSS or CST, programming in MATLAB or Python, and certifications like IEEE membership are highly valued.
 Problem-solving abilities, effective teamwork, and strong communication skills help distinguish top candidates.
 These skills are crucial for designing, optimizing, and integrating advanced phased array systems used in radar, communications, and medical imaging industries.

-What are some typical challenges faced by Phased Array Engineers on the job?
+What are some typical challenges faced by phased array engineers on the job?

 Phased Array Engineers commonly face challenges related to the complexity of antenna design, such as optimizing performance while managing size, cost, and power constraints.
 They often collaborate with multidisciplinary teams—working closely with hardware, software, and systems engineers—to integrate their arrays into larger systems.
 Daily tasks may involve troubleshooting unwanted signal interference or ensuring synchronization across multiple channels.
 Overcoming these hurdles requires both technical expertise and strong communication to deliver reliable, high-performance phased array solutions.